Bit of History

 “At the same time we expanded our team with people who had experience that we lacked at that point.
 As we progressed and our patent was granted we decided that crowdfunding would be the best way to get the necessary boost that our start-up needed AND to launch our product in the best possible way.

 After few months we raised over 133 000 USD from Kickstarter and IndieGoGo in 2017.
-Now 2018 we have sell our products already over 60 countries around the world.
-The group of Neckpacker – peoples is growing fast like our team also and I’m very proud of our team!
+Now 2019 we have sold our products already to over 60 countries around the world and the group of Neckpacker users is growing fast!
+Our team also keeps growing and have to say that I’m very proud of everyone!

 “That’s pretty much our story.
 From a hazy idea born of a tired mind in the backseat of a car in the darkness of a snowy winter night to a patented travel jacket and vest.
 We are now ready to hit the market with the results of our innovations.
 We’ve come a pretty long way!”